myparcelnl/delivery-options/README.md

 ### v5 to v6

-Most of the big in v6 are internal, but there are some breaking changes and deprecations.
+Most of the big changes in v6 are internal, but there are some breaking changes and deprecations.

 **Improvements**